ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 There is a `flake.nix` that you can use to generate a development environment with `nix develop path:.`.

-Install the dependencies from npm:
+Install the node dependencies from npm:

 ```console
 npm update